 Graduate Student Research Workshop at Howard University on Poverty and Economic Mobility

-IRP co-hosts, with Howard University’s Center on Race and Wealth (CRW), a biannual week-long Graduate Student Research Workshop on Poverty and Economic Mobility for pre-dissertation proposal PhD students in the social sciences who are underrepresented in academia and are studying topics related to poverty or inequality in the United States.
-IRP is using the definition of underrepresented as outlined by the National Institutes of Health (NIH).
+IRP co-hosts, with Howard University, a biannual week-long Graduate Student Research Workshop on Poverty and Economic Mobility for pre-dissertation proposal PhD students in the social sciences from low-income or rural backgrounds.

 Workshop participants will receive guidance on writing a dissertation proposal that will be eligible for consideration to receive one of four $5,000 student research awards to support dissertation work.
 Funding may be used to cover research support costs related to data collection, such as transcription or for conference registration or travel.

-The workshop is held at Howard University in Washington, DC, and supported by funding from the U.S. Department of Health and Human Services Office of the Assistant Secretary for Planning and Evaluation.
+The workshop is held at Howard University in Washington, DC.
 Attendees are competitively selected in a biannual call for applications.
 IRP and Howard plan to host the workshop in late spring 2023 and 2025.
 Calls for these workshops will be released the prior fall.

 Note: Program was formerly called Dissertation Proposal Workshop.